 Many social workers, addiction practitioners and public health case managers earn degrees in Human Services.
 Increased demand for medical and social services has resulted in new job growth and opportunities for an array of human service arenas.
 The U.S. Bureau of Labor Statistics predicts 16% job growth for social and human service assistants, resulting in more than 63,900 new jobs from 2016-2026.
 The field of social workers is expected to grow by 16%, adding more than 109,700 new jobs.
 Strong job growth is also predicted for related fields like Substance Abuse and Behavioral Disorder Counselors, Social and Community Service Managers and Psychologists.

-Many of our Human Services faculty have worked in social services, counseling, or substance abuse career fields related to the program’s comprehensive courses.
+Many of our expert faculty have worked in social services, counseling, or substance abuse career fields related to the program’s comprehensive courses.
 This allows our faculty to guide you through the academic-to-career pathway.
 Many of our adjunct faculty are professionals within the counseling and substance abuse disciplines currently serving local and regional communities.

 Our award-winning Human Services faculty will guide you through courses available in several formats, including online courses and concurrent enrollment courses with local and regional high schools.